kworam/ProcScript/README.md

 In a loop Proc, the block function return value `PS.CONTINUE` works like the JavaScript `continue` statement.
 ProcScript skips the remaining block functions and begins running the next iteration of the loop.
 Likewise, the return value `PS.BREAK` works like the
 JavaScript `break` statement.
-It causes ProcScript to immediately return to the loop Proc's caller without executing any more iterations of the
+It makes ProcScript immediately return to the Proc's caller.
-Proc.
 For example, if you define and run this loop Proc:

     var LoopControlsProc = PS.defineProc({